Hyperbaric Oxygen Therapy (HBOT) and Stroke

 • Encouraging high-level thinking.
 Board games can improve brain skills like strategic thinking, logic, attention, memory, and comparison.
 Researchers report that “playing non-digital games may be a positive behavior in terms of reducing cognitive decline.”

 • Enhancing creativity and self-confidence.
-The collective nature of board games can help post-stroke patients with creative problem solving while connecting with their friends and family.
+The collective nature of board games can help post-stroke patients with creative problemsolving while connecting with their friends and family.

 Video Games

-• The group who played video games “achieved better results than the control group”
+• The group who played video games “achieved better results than the control group.

 • Among attention, processing speed, and working memory, “the attention and processing speed improved” the most.

 These results illustrate the potential video games have in supporting cognitive rehabilitation after a stroke.
-Like board games and puzzles, video games can offer the same stimulation the brain needs to enhance critical thinking and memory.
+Like board games and puzzles, video games can offer the stimulation the brain needs to enhance critical thinking and memory.

 One study even notes that motor-sensor video games could offer physical benefits.
 When working with a therapist, the games “allow patients recovering from a stroke to improve their motor skills and affected arm movements.”